 exercise.
 The state governments and their district-level authorities enjoy the power of Central Govt. under Section 3 of the Foreigners Act and Section 5 of The Passport (Entry into India) Act, 1920 to detect, detain & deport any illegal foreigner.

 Can Hindus facing persecution on grounds of religion in countries other than these 3 countries apply under the CAA?

-No, the CAA is a very focused law that deals specifically with foreigners of six minority community groups hailing from three neighbouring countries that have their distinct state religion.
-Any foreigner persecuted abroad on any account may apply for registration or naturalization as a citizen of India like any other foreigner if he fulfils the minimum qualifications laid down in The Citizenship Act, 1955.
+No, the CAA is a very focused law that deals specifically with foreigners of six minority community groups hailing from three neighboring countries that have their distinct state religions.
+Any foreigner persecuted abroad on any account may apply for registration or naturalization as a citizen of India like any other foreigner if he fulfills the minimum qualifications laid down in The Citizenship Act, of 1955.

 The CAA does not apply to any Indian citizen at all.
 All Indian citizens enjoy the fundamental rights guaranteed by the Constitution of India.
 CAA is not meant to deprive any Indian citizen of his citizenship.
 Rather it is a special law to enable certain foreigners facing a particular situation in three neighbouring countries to get Indian citizenship.

 CAA will be followed by NRC and all migrants except Muslims will be given citizenship and Muslims will be sent to detention camps.